 While it is not the direct focus of this hearing, we would be remiss not to mention how crucial it is for RHY to have access to meaningful permanent housing options.
 Other than some limited supportive housing units, youth leaving the RHY shelter system do not have access to any of the long-term housing resources afforded to individuals leaving other NYC shelters.
 RHY in youth shelter do not have access to a NYCHA priority or housing vouchers such as LINC.
-While the administration has explained that they are working on including RHY in the housing plan and voucher eligibility in the future, that has not yet materialized.
-Until this population has access to permanent, affordable housing, they will truly be unable to fully realize their potential as self-sufficient members of our City.
+While the City and State administrations have explained that they are working on including RHY in the housing plan and voucher eligibility in the future, that has not yet materialized.
+Until this population has access to permanent, affordable housing, they will truly be unable to fully realize their potential as self-sufficient members of our city.
+Both the Chapin Hall study and the report completed in collaboration with NYU and the Coalition for Homeless Youth underscore the critical importance of providing actual permanent housing options to this population, and that must happen without further delay.